Jc-alt logo

 # 2. Skip this node

-# -> We are free to rob or skip children
+# -> We are allowed to either rob or skip children,

 #

-# We must process children first before deciding parent.
+# We must process children first before calculating value for parent

 if not node: